 Okay, so we’ll start with the good stuff.
 The main benefit of a plastic shed is fairly apparent: they’re very cheap.
 You can pick up a decent sized plastic shed for a little bit less than a steel one.
 Plastic is very cheap to produce and as a result, they’re pretty affordable.
 Even large sized ones aren’t going to burn too big of a hole in your pocket.

 Plastic Sheds generally connect together quite easily too and you could complete the assembly of a Plastic Shed in about half the time of a Steel Shed, for example.
 Most plastic sheds require very little tools too and they can be generally ‘clicked’ into place.
 These benefits obviously come with some down-sides, as we’ll see later, however.

 Moving a plastic shed can be an absolute doddle too.
 You can simply get two able-bodied people to lift them from the edges and move them around the garden with relative ease.
-If you need to move your shed for whatever reason, a plastic shed is hard to beat.
+Realistically speaking, you could probably lift one of the smaller ones on your own.
+So if you need to move your shed for whatever reason, a plastic shed is hard to beat.

 They can go on grass

 Plastic sheds can be placed onto the grass.
 However, there is a major caveat on this one.
 Yes, they can go on grass, but to avoid condensation, animal infestation or mould formation, you should ideally have some sort of heavy-duty base under them (e.g. concrete, paving slabs) as well as a damp-proof membrane underneath the base (if it has one).